 The Pros of Refinancing a Mortgage in Retirement

 Generally speaking, refinancing a mortgage offers several benefits to homeowners.
 First, refinancing could reduce your monthly mortgage payments, which reduces the stress on your budget.
 Lower monthly payments can be achieved by reducing the interest rate or extending the loan's lifetime.

 Some homeowners may find it more beneficial to take the opposite approach and refinance their mortgage into a shorter loan.
 Your monthly payment may be higher, but you'll pay it off sooner and completely wipe mortgage payments off your monthly budgets.
 You could also save on interest, depending on how long you've had the mortgage.

 If you have substantial equity in the home, that's yet another reason to consider refinancing.
 A cash-out refinance would allow you to tap your equity while also potentially lowering your mortgage rate.

 That money could come in handy if retirement coincides with rising health care costs.
 According to a report from Fidelity Investments, the average 65-year-old couple retiring in 2019 would need approximately $285,000 for health care and medical expenses throughout retirement.
 That total does not include the cost of long-term care, which isn't covered by Medicare.
-Medicaid pays for these expenses, but only after a retiree has spent down their assets.
+Medicaid pays for those expenses, but only after a retiree has spent down their assets.